MaastrichtU-BISS/linkextractor/README.md

 ## Data

 For retrieving the appropriate data, [this DAG](https://github.com/maastrichtlawtech/case-law-explorer/tree/etl-lido/airflow/dags/lido) needs to be ran to populate the Postgres (and SQLite) database.

-## Evaluation process

-The general process is as follows:

-First, allthough there are similarities in both processes, there is a distinction between searching in text and searching within an exact string.

-### Exact

-The easiest and fastest is assuming that the whole text is a reference, such as: `art.
-1:5 bw`.
-First, the string will be passed to a database that does a *reverse like* query against the table containing aliases for law items.
-This will find all re